Call 702-605-0190

 May 2026 · Market Analysis

-Mesquite homes are taking longer to sell as spring inventory builds and rates climb.
+Mesquite homes are taking longer to sell as summer heat thins buyer traffic.

 Market pulse